zac-ls/RBP_Motif_Tools/README.md

 #### **`extract_sequence_with_flanks`** - *Get Sequences and thier Flanking Regions from Genomic Coordinates*

 This function is similar to `extract_sequence` except that it extracts sequences defined by both exonStart_0base to exonEnd and a desired number of flanking seqeunces (such as 50 +/- the exon region).
-For easy visualizaiton, the flanking (intronic) regions are in lowercase.
+For easy visualizaiton and downstream analysis, the flanking (intronic) regions are in lowercase.

 | geneSymbol  | chr | strand | exonStart_0base | exonEnd   | nucleotide_sequence
 |-------|--------|-----|-----------------|-----------|--------------------------------------------------------------------|